jyzfhay/shodan-api-logs/readme.md

 # Shodan Data Fetch Script

 This script fetches data from the Shodan API based on specified queries and saves the results to a log file.
 It is designed to run continuously, appending new data to the log file and rotating the log file every six runs to manage disk space usage.
+This imitates current functionality of Splunk's Shodan Integration.
+This can add many more queries for your environment.

 ## Features